MrSponti/s2cmd/README.md

 ## Requirements
 - a Raspberry PI Model 2 or 3 with RASPBIAN JESSIE or STRETCH
 - a operating USB or wireless RF microphone (you should test the micro with 'arecord')
-- access to the Google Cloud Speech API
-   Follow [these instructions](https://cloud.google.com/speech/docs/getting-started) in case you need to setup an account.
+- access to the Google Cloud Speech API<br>   Follow [these instructions](https://cloud.google.com/speech/docs/getting-started) in case you need to setup an account.
 - node v6.x (use nvm to run pimatic and s2cmd in parallel)

 ## Installation